-Motoring has become very expensive over recent times.
+Motoring has become very expensive in recent times.
 The price of petrol has risen in real terms by 100% in the last ten years, road tax has increased enormously and has become very complicated with costs ranging up to £450 a year, and car insurance costs are increasing at record rates, especially for younger drivers.

 There are many ways in which we can reduce motoring costs, and the two more obvious ones are to choose a car with good fuel economy and the cheapest car insurance, but there are other ways on saving money on our motoring.